The-Yak-Collective/yakcollective/projects/astonishing-stories/out-of-the-loop.md

 The fuck am I supposed to do with this feeling?
 Vijayan thought to himself and it probably reflected on his face too.

 In the following weeks, Mr. Vader introduced Vijayan to the concept of _reparenting_.
 The act of imagining being a parent to your younger self, the way you would have liked to be parented and coached.
 For Vijayan, the whole thing had a chaotic energy to it.
 On some days he would feel like he was on the cusp of a breakthrough of some kind, be euphoric about it, and then forget what made him euphoric.
 On other days he would feel fragile and burst out in tears at the random high note of a song.
 Vijayan was also scared that he was rewiring his brain in ways that he did not understand — what does he do with all these memories of events he had forgotten?
-What if Mr Vader]s incentive was to keep Vijayan as a client forever?
-Mr Vader had a stoic disposition about him.
+What if Mr. Vader’s incentive was to keep Vijayan as a client forever?
+Mr. Vader had a stoic disposition about him.
 Vijayan distrusted stoics, pussies who just want to cope with life and not live it, he thought to himself.

 At the end of a session over apple strudel and cappuccino in the same cafe that Vijayan had met his ex-girlfriend, Mr. Vader reminded Vijayan that he had missed his last payment.